Unusual places in Paris

 But I can see the winds of change here.
 Walking down the boulevard offers up glimpses of what life will be like on this street in a few years (possibly).
 I can almost picture this being like Rue Montorgueil and other streets just like it that have gone through a revival.

-For now, I’m content to walk in this busy street, where kids as young as eight are selling coat hangers to strangers, and others (probably their big brothers) are playing a violin just to earn a couple of extra euro.
-I’m happy to stop and taste some cheese from a local shopkeeper, and smile at absolutely everyone that passes me by who looks at me strangely because they haven’t seen me around these parts before.
+For now, I’m content to walk in this busy street, where kids as young as eight are selling coat hangers to strangers, and others are playing a violin just to earn a couple of extra euro.
+I’m happy to stop and taste some cheese from a local shopkeeper, and smile at absolutely everyone that passes me by who looks at me strangely because they aren’t used to seeing visitors wandering around here.

 Promenade plantée

-If any of you have visited the High Line in New York City, you’ll know what I’ve found here.
+If any of you have visited the High Line in New York City, you’ll know what this is.
 This is Paris’ own version of the High Line.
 Perched above the streets in the 12th arrondissement is 4.7km of tree-lined walkways, taking over what was once a functioning railway line.

 Best accessed from the western end at Bastille, it is a pedestrianised area that weaves in and out of residential buildings.
 It provides an area for quiet reflection, somewhere to eat your lunch in peace and quiet, or to just take some time out.